installing on a smart http git server

 man git-http-backend.
 Do

-that is the same or even relevant -- that is from 2006 and is quite different
+think that is the same or even relevant -- that is from 2006 and is quite

 Please read authentication versus authorisation first, and make sure you understand what is gitolite's responsibility and what isn't.

-I have tested this only on stock Fedora 16; YDMV.
+I have tested this only on stock Fedora (whatever is the current version); YDMV.

-is actually meant for my testing setup and deletes stuff.
-However, it does
+meant for my testing setup and deletes stuff.
+However, it does provide an

-provide an excellent (and working!) narration of what you need to do to
+excellent (and working!) narration of what you need to do to install gitolite

 Make a copy of the script, go through it carefully, (possibly removing lines that delete files etc.), change values per your system, and only then run it.